Music: Music theory

 Music theory is the study of music, generally in a highly technical manner outside of other disciplines.
 More broadly it refers to any study of music, usually related in some form with compositional concerns, and may include mathematics, physics, and anthropology.
 What is most commonly taught in beginning music theory classes are guidelines to write in the style of the common practice period, or tonal music.
-Theory, even of music of the common practice period, may take many other forms.
+Theory, even of music of the common practice period, may take other forms.
 Musical set theory is the application of mathematical set theory to music, first applied to atonal music.
 Speculative music theory, contrasted with analytic music theory, is devoted to the analysis and synthesis of music materials, for example tuning systems, generally as preparation for composition.

 Zoomusicology

 Zoomusicology is the study of the music of non-human animals, or the musical aspects of sounds produced by non-human animals.
 As George Herzog (1941) asked, "do animals have music?"
-François-Bernard Mâche's Musique, mythe, nature, ou les Dauphins d'Arion (1983), a study of "ornitho-musicology" using a technique of Nicolas Ruwet's Langage, musique, poésie (1972) paradigmatic segmentation analysis, shows that bird songs are organised according to a repetition-transformation principle.
+François-Bernard Mâche's Musique, mythe, nature, ou les Dauphins d'Arion (1983), a study of "ornitho-musicology" using a technique of Nicolas Ruwet's Language, musique, poésie (1972) paradigmatic segmentation analysis, shows that bird songs are organised according to a repetition-transformation principle.
 Jean-Jacques Nattiez (1990), argues that "in the last analysis, it is a human being who decides what is and is not musical, even when the sound is not of human origin.
 If we acknowledge that sound is not organised and conceptualised (that is, made to form music) merely by its producer, but by the mind that perceives it, then music is uniquely human."